 The easiest, cheapest and fastest way to travel by public transport from Nakhon Ratchasima to Pattaya is to take a direct bus service.
 If you travel by direct bus service you avoid the time consuming journey into Central Bangkok to change to another bus or train to take you to Pattaya.

-There is a single direct bus services a day from Nakhon Ratchasima to Pattaya which you can book online.
+There is currently 1 direct bus service a day from Nakhon Ratchasima to Pattaya available to book online.

 - The scheduled journey time by bus from Nakhon Ratchasima to Pattaya is 6 hours 00 minutes.